-Park University recognizes the need to know, at the earliest possible to be a controlled to know, at the earliest possible time, if the student has been accepted for admission.
+Park University recognizes the need to know, at the earliest possible of the second se at the earliest possible time, if the student has been accepted for admission.
 As soon as all materials are received and reviewed, the applicant will be notified of the admission decision.